SpredfastLegacy/JMVC-Inject/README.md

 		},500);
 	})();

-You can use `Inject.useCurrent` to define a function that will reset the context to whatever context the function is declared in.
+You can use `Inject.useCurrent` to define a function that will rebind the context to whatever context the function is declared in.

 	injector(function() {
 		setTimeout(Inject.useCurrent(function() {